plant-emotion/plant-emotion/_posts/2020-06-30-4-meeting-w-peter.md

 ### Organizational Matters [5 min]

-- Executive order by President Trump: MIT International students and scholars in the following J-1 Exchange Visitor categories (and accompanying J-2 family members) are NOT affected by the Proclamation, and their entry to the U.S. is NOT suspended: Student, Research Scholar, ….
+- Executive order by President Trump: MIT International students and scholars in the following J-1 Exchange Visitor categories (and accompanying J-2 family members) are NOT affected by the Proclamation, and their entry to the U.S. is NOT suspended: Student, Research Scholar, etc.
 - Update Rafael Reif about Fall Term: We may need to start a week early (around September 1), end any in-person instruction before Thanksgiving, and finish the term remotely.

 ### Status Quo